ADDING A SUB

 part 3 www.youtube.com/watch?v=aSZK9Altvm8

 / 2-channel / Audiophile / Surround Sound systems: There is ONLY

 ONE truly correct way to "add a sub" to a system in

 an controlled listening room situation: you must correctly cross

 over the 2 sealed cabinets; and their timing must be correct.

-ANY other method will lessen the focus and
+ANY other method will lessen the focus and clarity and imaging

-that are all chasing the holy grail of 3D holographic sound
+chasing the holy grail of 3D holographic sound imaging, and until

 A similar situation exists